rarakira/Philosophers/README.md

 _This is a **21 School/Ecole 42** Project_

-# 🍴Philosophers
+# 🍴Philo
-Solving dining philosophers problem using threads and processes.
-In computer science, the dining philosophers problem is an example problem often used to illustrate synchronization issues and techniques for resolving them.
+Philo is a program that visualises dining philosophers with status logs in terminal.
+In computer science, the dining philosophers problem is an example problem often used to illustrate synchronisation issues and techniques for resolving them.

 ## Project goals